dladd/pyFormex/sphinx/install.rst

 Download pyFormex
 -----------------

-Official |pyformex| releases can be downloaded from this website:
+Official pyFormex releases can be downloaded from this website:
 `Official releases`_.
 As of the writing of this manual, the latest release is 0.8.

-|pyformex| is currently distributed in the form of a .tar.gz (tarball) archive.
+pyFormex is currently distributed in the form of a .tar.gz (tarball) archive.
 See :ref:`sec:installation-linux` for how to proceed further with the downloaded file.

 .. _sec:installation-linux: